-- Upgrade electric infrastructure.
+- Upgrade electric.

 - Replace staff residences.

 - Reconfigure shop building.

-This area, located near the northern entrance of the park, includes the staff residences, as well as the park maintenance complex, a three-site volunteer campground, and additional storage structures.
-The three utility pedestals located at the volunteer campground are insufficient for 50-amp RVs and should be upgraded to better support volunteers.
+This area, located near the northern entrance of the park, includes the residences of both the park manager and assistant park manager, as well as the park maintenance complex, a three-site volunteer campground and additional storage structures.
+The three utility pedestals located at the volunteer campground are incapable of accommodating 50-amp RVs.
+This issue has forced the park to turn away qualified volunteers with higher amperage RVs.
+It is recommended that the pedestals be upgraded so that all can accommodate 50-amp RVs.

 Both permanent residences need new roofs and insulation.
-Complete replacement of the residences within the 10-year planning period is recommended.
-Additional recommendations include construction of a small climate-controlled space for staff meetings inside the existing three-bay shop.
+Completely replacing the residences within a 10-year timeframe would be the ideal solution.
+It is recommended that a climate-controlled space for small staff meetings be constructed inside the existing three-bay shop.